 and similarly for $p(\kb,\vb \mid \pib)$.
 Note that marginalizing out $\ub$ from $p(\gb,\ub \mid \gamb)$ gives back $p(\gb \mid \gamb) = \prod_t \prod_i \gamma_{t,\g_{ti}}$ as before.
 The full augmented joint density is now {

 } with the support understood to be restricted to $\ub \ge 0$ and $\vb \ge 0$.
 We then perform block Gibbs sampling on the augmented density.
 Note that marginalizing variables $(\ub_t)$ and $(\vb_t)$ out, we get back original joint density~\eqref{eq:full:joint:v1}.
-The idea is to sample $(\gamb',\ub)$ jointly given the rest of variables, and similarly for $(\pib',\vb)$.
+The idea is to sample $(\gamb',\ub)$ jointly given the rest of the variables, and similarly for $(\pib',\vb)$.
 The updates for variables $\ub, \gamb', \vb$ and $\pib'$ are similar to those in~\cite{hdp-slice}.
 However, the updates for the underlying latent groups $\gb$ and group-communities $\kb$ require some care due to the coupling introduced by the SBM likelihood.
-As can be seen from the derivation below, these updates will be quite nontrivial in the case of SBM relative to case where the bottom layer is a simple mixture model.
+As can be seen from the derivation below, these updates will be quite nontrivial in the case of SBM relative to the case where the data follows a simple mixture model given the partition.